openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training.rst

          :fragment: [load_checkpoint]

-For more details on saving/loading checkpoints in the NNCF, see the following `documentation <https://github.com/openvinotoolkit/nncf/blob/develop/docs/Usage.md#saving-and-loading-compressed-models>`__.
+For more details on saving/loading checkpoints in the NNCF, see the following `../../../documentation <https://github.com/openvinotoolkit/nncf/blob/develop/docs/Usage.md#saving-and-loading-compressed-models>`__.

 Deploying quantized model
 #########################

 The quantized model can be deployed with OpenVINO in the same way as the baseline model.
 No extra steps or options are required in this case.
-For more details, see the corresponding :doc:`documentation <openvino_docs_OV_UG_OV_Runtime_User_Guide>`.
+For more details, see the corresponding :doc:`../../../documentation <../../running-inference>`.

 Examples
 ####################